 the autopsy report.

-(3) In the case of a deceased donor, a physical examination of the body must be performed.
+3. In the case of a deceased donor, a physical examination of the body must be performed.
 The physical examination must be performed to search, detect and record any signs on the basis of which the donor must be deemed unsuitable.
 The nature of detected unclear signs must be fully clarified by using the medical records and all other available information on the donor.

-(4) When medically justified, a physical examination of the living donor must also be performed.
+4. When medically justified, a physical examination of the living donor must also be performed.

-(5) The complete donor records must be reviewed and assessed for suitability and signed by a qualified health professional.
+5. The complete donor records must be reviewed and assessed for suitability and signed by a qualified health professional.

-Article 15

-The donor evaluation procedures do not apply to the collection and procurement of tissues for autologous use.
+6. The donor evaluation procedures do not apply to the collection and procurement of tissues for autologous use.

-Article 16
+Article 13.
+Donor selection criteria

-(1) When collecting and procuring tissues, donor selection criteria must be observed.
+1. When collecting and procuring tissues, donor selection criteria must be observed.

-(2) The selection of donors must be based on an analysis or risks related to the application of the specific tissue.
+2. The selection of donors must be based on an analysis or risks related to the application of the specific tissue.

-(3) Indicators of such risks must be identified by physical examination, review of the medical history, behavioural history, post-mortem examination (for deceased donors) and any other necessary investigation.
+3. Indicators of such risks must be identified by physical examination, review of the medical history, behavioural history, post-mortem examination (for deceased donors) and any other necessary investigation.

-Article 17
+Article 14.
+Circumstances precluding donation from the deceased person

-A deceased donor must be excluded from donation if any of the following criteria applies:
+1. A deceased donor must be excluded from donation if any of the following criteria applies:

-1. General criteria for exclusion
+a) General criteria for exclusion.
+In particular:

-cause of death is unknown.
-Excluded from this criterion are the cases where, following the procurement, the autopsy provides information on the cause of death and no other criteria for exclusion set out in the present Article applies.
+a.a) cause of death is unknown.
+Excluded from this criterion are the cases where, following the procurement, the autopsy provides information on the cause of death and no other criteria for exclusion set out in the present Article applies;

-history of a disease is of unknown aetiology,
+a.b) history of a disease is of unknown aetiology;

-malignant disease or history of prior malignant disease.
+a.c) malignant disease or history of prior malignant disease.
 The following is excluded from this criterion:

-primary basal cell carcinoma,
+a.c.a) primary basal cell carcinoma;

-carcinoma in situ of the uterine cervix,
+a.c.b) carcinoma in situ of the uterine cervix;

-some primary tumours of the central nervous system that have to be evaluated according to scientific evidence.
+a.c.c) some primary tumours of the central nervous system that have to be evaluated according to scientific evidence.

-Donors with malignant diseases can be evaluated and considered for cornea donation, except if the disease concerned is:
+Note: Donors with malignant diseases can be evaluated and considered for cornea donation, except if the disease concerned is:

-retinoblastoma,
+retinoblastoma;

-haematological neoplasm,
+haematological neoplasm;

-malignant tumours of the anterior segment of the eye
+malignant tumours of the anterior segment of the eye;

-d) risk of transmission of diseases caused by prions, for example, to:
+a.d) risk of transmission of diseases caused by prions, for example, to:

-people diagnosed with Creutzfeldt–Jakob disease, or variant Creutzfeldt-Jacob disease, or having a family history of non-iatrogenic Creutzfeldt-Jakob disease,
+a.d.a) people diagnosed with Creutzfeldt–Jakob disease, or variant Creutzfeldt-Jacob disease, or having a family history of non-iatrogenic Creutzfeldt-Jakob disease;

-people with a history of rapid progressive dementia or degenerative neurological disease, including those of unknown origin,
+a.d.b) people with a history of rapid progressive dementia or degenerative neurological disease, including those of unknown origin;

-recipients of hormones derived from the human pituitary gland (such as growth hormones),
+a.d.c) recipients of hormones derived from the human pituitary gland (such as growth hormones);

-and recipients of grafts of cornea, sclera and dura mater,
+a.d.d) recipients of grafts of cornea, sclera and dura mater;

-persons that have undergone undocumented neurosurgical procedures, where dura mater may have been used.
+a.d.e) persons that have undergone undocumented neurosurgical procedures, where dura mater may have been used;

-e) systemic infection which is not controlled at the time of donation, including bacterial diseases, systemic viral, fungal or parasitic infections.
+a.e) systemic infection which is not controlled at the time of donation, including bacterial diseases, systemic viral, fungal or parasitic infections.
 Significant local infection in the tissues to be donated.
-Donors with bacterial septicaemia may be evaluated and considered for cornea donation but only where the corneas are to be stored by organ culture to allow detection of any bacterial contamination of the tissue by microbiological testing,
+Donors with bacterial septicaemia may be evaluated and considered for cornea donation but only where the corneas are to be stored by organ culture to allow detection of any bacterial contamination of the tissue by microbiological testing;

-f) history, clinical evidence, or laboratory evidence of HIV, acute or chronic hepatitis B (except in the case of persons with a proven immune status), hepatitis C and HTLV I/II, or transmission risk or evidence of risk factors for these infections,
+a.f) history, clinical evidence, or laboratory evidence of HIV, acute or chronic hepatitis B (except in the case of persons with a proven immune status), hepatitis C and HTLV I/II, or transmission risk or evidence of risk factors for these infections;

-g) history of chronic, systemic autoimmune disease that could have a detrimental effect on the quality of the tissue to be retrieved,
+a.g) history of chronic, systemic autoimmune disease that could have a detrimental effect on the quality of the tissue to be retrieved;